suman711/NYC-Taxi-Trip-Records-Data-Analytics/README.md

 ## Dataset
 TLC Trip Record Data Yellow and green taxi trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types and driver-reported passenger counts.

-Here is the dataset used in this project - https://github.com/fadliahmad/uber-analytics-engineer-project/tree/master/data More info about the dataset can be found here:
+More info about the dataset can be found here:

 1. Website - https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page